 Texas tenants have rights under the state’s landlord-tenant law.
 To begin with, you cannot simply force them to move out; you must have a legal reason, such as if they violated the terms of the lease.

 Even then, you must make sure to follow the correct eviction procedure.
-If you engage in self-help eviction tactics such as changing the locks, turning off electricity, other otherwise, the court will rule that your tenant has been ‘constructively evicted’.
+If you engage in self-help eviction tactics such as changing the locks, turning off electricity, otherwise, the court will rule that your tenant has been ‘constructively evicted’.

 Legal Reasons to Break a Lease in Texas